coleifer/huey/docs/recipes.rst

         dedup_key = 'dedup:%s:%s' % (task.name, hash(task.data))
         huey.delete(dedup_key)

-:py:meth:`Huey.put_if_empty` is atomic -- it stores the value only if the key does not already exist, and returns ``False`` if the key was already present.
+:py:meth:`Huey.put_if_empty` is atomic.
+It stores the value only if the key does not already exist, and returns ``False`` if the key was already present.
 The post-execute hook clears the key so that the same arguments can be processed again in the future.